The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 Halving Events in the KS Model

-The Halving cycle occurs when the block height reaches 210,000 blocks (it is not a date of 4 years as commonly understood).
-At this block height, the miners reward for mining/processing reward is reduced by 50%.
-As mining operations are expensive capital intensive operations, this results in a 100% increase in mining costs and consequential requirements to replace hardware with faster processors to lower cost.
+The Halving cycle occurs when the block height reaches 210,000 blocks (it is not four years as commonly understood).
+At this block height, the miner’s mining/processing reward is reduced by 50% as mining operations are expensive capital-intensive operations, a 100% increase in mining costs, and consequential requirements to replace the hardware with faster processors to lower costs.
 This sends the market into a supply shock where prices increase to offset the real cost of running the network.

 Bitcoin halving's create a supply shock forcing prices to increase rapidly.

-In the KS Model the halving's are represented as follows.
-All dates and times are given in the details section associated with the halving:
+In the KS Model, the halving’s dates and times are given below:

 Bull market peaks

 Horizontal dotted green lines represent Bull market peaks.